-Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program and/or service b) Is it a review of a policy, program and/or service that directly and significantly impacts the public?
-A dia has been completed.
-Link to Gender Impact Assessment Media and Communications Policy GIA
+Gender Impact Assessment (GIA) Status Does this Council report recommendation YES  a) Introduce a new policy, program and/or service; or A GIA has been completed. b) Is it a review of a policy, program and/or service; NO 🗆 that directly and significantly impacts the public?
+A GIA is not required.
+Link to Gender Impact Assessment Media nd Communications Policy GIA